 Cleaning and drying components correctly is key to achieving their specified performance goals.
 Proper preparation for ultimate use, assembly, or subassembly of components requires cleaning and drying of all types including glass, machined, and aluminum.
-Industrial producers, processing facilities, and labs need to be aware of the right methods for cleaning and drying the components they use.
+Industrial producers, processing facilities, and labs need to be aware of the right methods for cleaning and component drying they use.

 Components must meet strict cleaning standards in order to operate properly.
 In high-tech industries, such as biotechnology facilities, and chip manufacturers, aerospace, the standards and quality of cleanliness required are generally higher.
 That is why component drying is crucial for many sectors.